 - ‘Glacier,’ produces very large, mahogany-red fruit midseason

-- ‘Lapins’ are one of the few sweet cherries that can self-pollinate.
+- ‘Lapins’ is one of the few sweet cherries that can self-pollinate.

-- ‘Utah Giant’ is a big, black, meaty cherry that also need a pollinizer.
+- ‘Utah Giant’ is a big, black, meaty cherry that also needs a pollinizer.

 Choose varieties that are adapted to your area and are resistant to disease if possible.
 Think about whether you want a self-sterile or self-fertile variety, how large a tree your landscape can accommodate, and whether you want the tree simply as an ornamental or for fruit production.
-Standard sized fruiting cherries produce 30-50 quarts of fruit per year while dwarf varieties about 10-15 quarts.
+Standard sized fruiting cherries produce 30 to 50 quarts (28-47 L.) of fruit per year while dwarf varieties about 10 to 15 quarts (9-14 L.).